Blog article

 12 June 2026

-I was delighted to represent LV= and our members at the recent Future Workforce Summit, hosted by the Princess of Wales and The Royal Foundation Centre for Early Childhood Business Taskforce.
+I was delighted to represent LV= and our members at the Future Workforce Summit, hosted by the Princess of Wales and The Royal Foundation Centre for Early Childhood Business Taskforce at the end of last year.
 Business leaders came together to focus on how we can shape the future workforce.

 The summit’s purpose was clear: to galvanise business action on early childhood and highlight its impact on society.
 The Princess of Wales delivered a keynote that resonated deeply, reminding us that “as business leaders, you will face the daily challenge of finding the balance between profitability and having a positive impact.
 But the two are not, and should not, be incompatible.”
 Her words challenged us to rethink what success means – not just for our companies, but for the communities we serve.